 Within MUSE long-term predictions must be made by investors.
 For example, if a company wanted to invest in a power plant, they would need to predict the amount of money they can sell their electricity for over the lifetime of the power plant, or in other words the market price for electricity.
 In some cases power plants operate for 30 years or more and so electricity prices 30 years into the future are required!

 MUSE makes a simplified assumption about the future prices expected by investors: they know what the price will be in the next five years.
 However, they assume a flat forward extension of the prices from this period.
 Or in other words, the energy prices over the entire lifetime of the plant are the same as the known price in the next five years.
-However, this assumption that the investors make will more than likely not be correct, leading to errors in their predictions, just like in the real-world.
+However, this assumption that the investors make will more than likely not be correct, leading to errors in their predictions, just like in the real world.

-In contrast to perfect foresight, where variables such as prices, demand and technology costs in all the future time periods are known from the beginning of the simulation, using the limited foresight period, agents make investments under expectations of the market, which might be wrong.
+In contrast to perfect foresight, where variables such as prices, demand and technology costs in all the future time periods are known from the beginning of the simulation, using the limited foresight period, agents make investments under expectations of the market, which may be wrong.

 Figure 2.2.2, below, details how MUSE runs.
 Firstly, the initial capacity, price trajectory and demand trajectory are known and set by the user, exogenous to the model.
-These are used to initialize the MCA convergence algorithm.
+These are used to initialise the MCA convergence algorithm.
 The MCA convergence algorithm finds a suitable set of investments which equilibrate supply and demand.
 Once equilibrium has been reached, the technologies are decided and the commodity prices are set.
 These commodity prices reflect the technology marginal costs, or the costs required to generate or create 1 unit of commodity, excluding capital costs.
 The investments balance asset retirements and the increase in demand, ensuring that supply meets demand.

-This whole process repeats itself at every timestep until the specified number of milestone years have run.
+This whole process repeats itself at every timestep (t) until the specified number of milestone years have run.

 ![](assets/Fig_2.2.2.png){width=100%}